Oranga Tamariki Act 1989

 386A: Advice and assistance for young persons up to age of 25 years, or

-"Help is available for young people up to 25 years old who have been in care or custody to become independent."
+"Help for young people up to 25 years old to become independent after care or custody"

 Next